QuineDot/rust-learning/src/dyn-trait-vs.md

 TAITs must still be an alias of a singular, concrete type.

+Other downsides of opaque types generally from the perspective of the caller include
+- Opaque types are invariant on all parameters, whereas nominal structs need not be
+- No traits, including local traits, can be implemented on opaque types
+- All of a nominal structs trait implementations, public fields, and public inherent methods are available, while opaque types reveal much less

 ### Tradeoffs between RPIT and `dyn Trait`

 RPITs and `dyn Trait` returns share some benefits for the function writer: